|The V1 Flying bomb was the worlds first cruise missile. An

 to get tickets and onto the over flowing trains.
 It is variously reported that somewhere between 1.5 and 2 million people

-People in London had become used to bombing and hardened to its horrors during the Blitz of 1940-41.
-Since then
+People in London became used to bombing and hardened to its horrors during the Blitz of 1940-41.
+Since then attacks had been

 motorbike without a silencer or a badly maintained steam train going up hill.
-Some also saw, what they thought was a
+Some also thought they saw a burning enemy

-burning enemy aircraft with a sword of flame emanating from its tail.
-Others knew this was the first of the Vengeance
+aircraft with a sword of flame emanating from its tail.
+Others knew this was the first of the Vengeance weapons code named

-the bridge which carries the Railway.
-The bridge and track were badly damaged, A number of houses were demolished
+bridge which carries the Railway.
+The bridge and track were badly damaged, A number of houses were demolished and six

 |The Aldwych was packed with people out on their lunch hours when the V1 struck.
 Others were at their desks and some